rice-glaciology/cresis_tutorials/docs/doing-science/swath-cross-track-picking.md

 # Cross-track picking for multi-element swath data

-With a multi-element array you are no longer picking a single trace beneath the aircraft or sled.
-Array processing turns each range line into a **cross-track image** — energy resolved as a function of direction of arrival — and the layer you want is a across track and along track surface, not a line.
+With a multi-element array we can process each range line and build a **cross-track image** resolving energy as a function of direction of arrival.

-!!! info "Different picker"
-    2D echograms use `imb.picker`.
-3D imagery uses **`imb.slice_browser`**, and
-    the two are not yet integrated.
-Only beam-forming / 3D volume products (e.g. `CSARP_music`) are supported for surface tracking.

 ## The chain
+The processing steps can be broken up into five steps that are descired on the cresis wiki.

 ```
 SAR processing            →  array processing        →  collation        →  picking      →  DEM